wes-sleeman/Mithril/README.md

 ### Pattern Matching
 The other major syntactic convenience offered in Mithril is an extensive use of pattern matching.
 Pattern matching in Mithril only occurs between patterns and values, never between pairs of either.
-The matching of a pattern and value is defined casewise:
+The matching of a pattern and value is defined case-wise:
 1. An identifier bound previously within the pattern matches the value it was bound to.
 1. A discard identifier `_` matches any value with no bindings generated.
 1. An identifier not bound within the pattern matches any value and that value is bound to the